Get Help Today(855) 593-1695

 Being Open To Receiving Love From Others

 Receiving love can be as simple as expressing gratitude for support or connection.
 However, receiving love can also be difficult for many to practice, due to self-limiting beliefs or blockages to love.
-Emotions like shame, guilt, or low self-esteem can keep some from receiving the love from others they need in healthy relationships.
+Emotions like shame, guilt, or low self-esteem can keep some from receiving the love they need in healthy relationships.

 Being open to receiving love begins with a choice to receive others’ love and trust their intentions.
 Receiving allows for love to flow freely to one individual without feeling of shame, unworthiness, or obligation.
 The choice to receive love can be actualized through: